bitrise-io/devcenter/_articles/en/bitrise-cli/basics-of-bitrise-yml.md

 * `workflows` : is the collection of separate build configurations which you can run with `bitrise run WORKFLOWID`.

   In our example the only workflow is `test`, which you can perform with `bitrise run test`.
 If you'd have a second workflow called `main`, you could run both `bitrise run test` and `bitrise run main`.
-* `steps` : lists the [steps](/bitrise-cli/steps/) which should be executed when the workflow is performed.
+* `steps` : lists the [Steps](/bitrise-cli/steps/) which should be executed when the workflow is performed.

   In our example the `test` workflow includes only a single `script` Step.
 If multiple Steps are declared, they are performed one by one.
 * `script@1.1.5` : a Step (reference) to perform.
-This reference does not have a "StepLib Source" declaration, which means that the `default_step_lib_source` will be used as the StepLib Source.
+This reference does not have a StepLib Source declaration, which means that the `default_step_lib_source` will be used as the StepLib Source.
 For more information, check out our guide on [Step reference/ID format](/bitrise-cli/steps/#step-referenceid-format).
 * `inputs` : specifies Step inputs.

   NOTE: A Step can have many input.
 Specify only those input in the bitrise.yml which you want to set or overwrite.
 Check out our [Step input guide](/bitrise-cli/step-inputs/).